Scaffolder

 Hours

-You would usually work 40 hours a week, Monday to Friday.
+You'll work around 40 hours per week, Monday to Friday.

 Environment